 The principal requirement of the IRCA is that each employee has a corresponding I-9; the employer should retain a copy of this documentation.
 The IRCA states that employers are prohibited from hiring any employee who does not have the requisite documentation to prove that they are authorized to work in the United States.

-Our immigration attorneys are available to assist employers in understanding the requirements of the IRCA to ensure they successfully navigate compliance with the regulations.
-Additionally, our Michigan I-9 compliance lawyers can offer guidance on how to enact hiring policies that avoid violations.
+Our immigration attorneys are available to assist employers and their Human Resource departments in understanding the requirements of the IRCA to ensure they successfully navigate compliance with the regulations.
+Additionally, our immigration I-9 compliance lawyers can offer guidance on how to enact hiring policies that avoid violations.

 The IRCA was enacted for two purposes; the first is to prevent employers from hiring workers who do not maintain work eligibility in the United States.
 By requiring an I-9 for each employee, employers are forced to retain accurate documentation for each person they hire.